473105/Pb-and-J-Relay/README.md

 - Preparing the migration plan.
 - Applying data to Jellyfin.
 - Final Jellyfin rescan.
+- User history transfer, if a queued pairs list was explicitly added to the migration plan.

 ### Advanced Mode
 Advanced mode is for manual control.